Varnish starts to look old after a while. So, can you paint over varnished wood?

 Varnish is filled with several resins and solvents.
 These compounds give it a super thick and moisture-resistant finish.
 Its finish prevents any liquid (oil or water) from penetrating the wood.
 Since paint can’t get to the wood, it won’t stick over it.
 Its finish is also glossy, so the coating will slide off.

 The combination of these factors makes it almost impossible for the paint to stick to varnish.
 So, you must either sand or remove the sealant coating.

 Painting over varnished wood isn’t hard, but you must have the right tools.
 Here are the tools that you need:

 - Drop Cloth

 1. Prep The Wood

-To sand off the varnish, use fine-grit sandpaper, preferably 220-grit.
-This grit is usually not coarse enough to remove the entire varnish.
-But it will roughen the varnish making it easier for the paint to penetrate and grip the wood fibers.
+To sand off the varnish, use fine-grit sandpaper (220-grit).
+The fine-grit sandpaper is not coarse enough to remove the entire finish, but it will remove its glossy layer.
+Sand the entire finish until you can see the wood grain.